junkurihara/junkurihara.github.io/README.md

 My current development projects and research interests are in:

-- Information security and privacy mechanisms using coding theoretic techniques, e.g., secret sharing, private information retrieval, etc.
 - New computing and networking architecture and so-called 'security-by-design'.
 Currently, I am interested in edge computing architecture, its security and privacy, e.g., new theoretical (and mathematical) framework of secure in-networking communication and computation, privacy-preserving computation at untrusted third-party edge environment.
 - Information-centric networking (Named-data networking; NDN) and its brand-new security mechanisms, e.g., security in edge named function environment.
+- Information security and privacy mechanisms using coding theoretic techniques, e.g., secret sharing, private information retrieval, etc.
-- Privacy and security in Domain Name Systems (DNS) on the Internet.
+- Privacy and security in Domain Name Systems (DNS) on the Internet and Internet services.

-## (Open Source) Software Projects
+## (Open Source) Software Development Projects

 - Mutualized Oblivious DNS: [https://dns.secarchlab.net](https://dns.secarchlab.net)
 - rust-gd - A Rust Implementation of Generalized Deduplication [https://github.com/junkurihara/rust-gd](https://github.com/junkurihara/rust-gd)
 - jscu - A Universal Cryptographic Library for JavaScript: [https://github.com/junkurihara/jscu](https://github.com/junkurihara/jscu)
 - etc...
 See [my GitHub](https://github.com/junkurihara/)

-## Selected Publication
+## Selected Publication as a Researcher

 ### Coding theory and its application to security techniques